Oriental trumpeter whiting

-The oriental trumpeter whiting, Sillago aeolus, is a widely distributed species of benthic inshore fish in the smelt-whiting family.
+The oriental trumpeter whiting (Sillago aeolus) is a widely distributed species of benthic inshore fish in the smelt-whiting family.
 The species ranges from east Africa to Japan, inhabiting much if the southern Asian and Indonesian coastlines.
 Its morphology is very similar to other species within the genus Sillago, with a long, compressed body and silvery overall colour.
 It can be distinguished from its relatives by colour patterns and particularly swim bladder morphology, which helps define most species of Sillago.
 S aeolus is a benthic predator, consuming a variety of crustaceans and polychaetes.
 As with most members of the smelt whiting family, it is important to small coastal fisheries in various areas of its range.

 Taxonomy and naming

-The oriental trumpeter whiting is one of 29 species in the genus Sillago, which is one of three divisions of the smelt whiting family Sillaginidae.
-The smelt-whitings are Perciformes in the suborder Percoidei.
+The oriental trumpeter whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The oriental trumpeter whiting was first officially identified and named Sillago aeolus by Jordan and Evermann in 1902 from the holotype collected in Taiwan, after a number of taxonomists had misidentified the species as Sillago macrolepis (Bleeker) or Sillago maculata (Quoy & Gaimard, 1824).
 S. aeolus has a number of common names in different countries, with the most common, oriental trumpeter whiting derived from the fact the species has a similar colour and pattern to the Trumpeter whiting, Sillago maculata.
 Other names commonly applied to S. aeolus include Hoshi-gisu (Japan), Ebi (Malaysia), Oso-so (Philippines) and 'Asuhos'.